 Unsurprisingly, there is no phone signal.
-However, a brisk walk through the parkland followed by a delicious pub dinner makes for a great night’s sleep and after sinking into the large, Piglet linen swathed bed, it was easy to drift off into a restful sleep wrapped up in the beautifully silent and unpolluted darkness of Norfolk.
+However, a brisk walk through the parkland followed by a delicious pub dinner makes for a great night’s sleep and after sinking into the large, Piglet in Bed linen-swathed bed, it was easy to drift off into a restful sleep wrapped up in the beautifully silent and unpolluted darkness of Norfolk.

 Evening is a calm affair spent playing cards and catching up and the next day, after a bowl of organic porridge from the breakfast basket and a much needed cup of tea, is spent exploring the quintessentially British market towns and villages of south Norfolk.